IvLabs/udacity-self-driving-car/README.md

 # udacity-self-driving-car
 This is a machine learning project, in which a car is driven autonomously in a simulator using a nine-layered convolutional neural network.
 The simulator used in the video is Udacity's open source simulator.
-The video link is below:

-<video src="video.mp4" width="320" height="200" controls preload><\https://www.youtube.com/watch?v=9lgAEADN3Fk>
+Find the project video on [YouTube](https://www.youtube.com/watch?v=9lgAEADN3Fk)

 ### Prerequisites